-Is designed to encourage students to learn about the field of Bible translation and its role in strengthening the church.
+This scholarship is available to students who desire to learn about the field of Bible translation and its role in strengthening the church.
 This scholarship is funded by the Isles of the Sea which works in Bible translation in the Pacific.
 Scholarship funds will be awarded to students who have enrolled in the Bible translation courses, especially those who have declared a Bible translation minor.